275-251-Great Vocals

 Writer/Composer: Steve Goodman (1971)

 In the last 50 years many music lovers have embraced and wrapped their arms around this wonderful story song, putting it on a pedestal as one of the truly great Folk songs of all times.
 Guthrie’s version fulfills that bill with his fine, easy-going, lovable voice, perfect for Folk music.
-This finely crafted song pays homage and respect to the American railway systems of the past with much love and affection.
-“Good morning, America, how are you? / Say, don’t you know me?
-I’m your native son. / I’m the train they call the city of New Orleans. / I’ll be gone five hundred miles when the day is done.”
+This finely crafted song pays homage and respect to the American railway systems of the past with abundant love and affection.
+A golden tribute to the value, importance and the affection of ever-present railway travel in America.
+“Good morning, America, how are you? / Say, don’t you know me? / I’m your native son. / I’m the train they call the city of New Orleans. / I’ll be gone five hundred miles when the day is done.”
 A beautifully written…Life affirming, Lofty and Noble!

 https://youtu.be/fF1lqEQFVUo?si=GOxvwF85ose0V8g4